wix-playground/stylable-components/docs/range-slider/range-slider-spec.md

 You can display a tooltip (e.g. to display current value) by adding a child element with the relevant data-slot (data-slot="tooltip").

+A **Range Slider** is composed of the following elements: "bar", "handle", "rangeBar", "marks", "rangeMarks", "tooltip".
+The "handle" is dragged across the "bar" in order to give the range slider a desired value, while "rangeBar" shows the range between values.
+"Tooltip" is used to show the current value.

+The value steps are indicated by marks and rangeMarks.

+User can display a tooltip (e.g. to display current value) by setting `displayTooltip` prop to `true`.

 ## API